1996 American League Division Series: Game 4

 Game 4 saw a rematch of Game 1: David Wells vs. Charles Nagy.
-In the top of the second, back-to-back lead-off home runs by Rafael Palmeiro and Bobby Bonilla gave the Orioles a 2–0 lead.
+In the top of the second, back-to-back home runs by Rafael Palmeiro and Bobby Bonilla gave the Orioles a 2–0 lead.
 Then, Sandy Alomar Jr.'s two-run single tied the game in the fourth.
 In the fifth, the Indians broke the tie with an RBI single by Omar Vizquel to score Jose Vizcaino, who singled and moved to second on a sacrifice bunt.
 The bats on both sides were then silenced until the top of the ninth inning, when José Mesa came on in a save situation and looked to extend the series to a deciding Game 5.
 However, after two one-out singles, Roberto Alomar's two-out RBI single tied the game.
 It looked like the Indians might win in the bottom half with two runners in scoring position and two out for Kenny Lofton, but he struck out to force extra innings.
 In the top of the 12th, the Orioles recaptured the lead when Roberto Alomar (who would play for Cleveland later in his career) hit the go-ahead home run.
 Randy Myers would finish off the Indians and send the Orioles to the 1996 American League Championship Series.